orbashangit/MlProjectTemplate/README.md

 ## Overview

-Welcome to the **Occupational Code Classification MLOps Pipeline** project!
-This project is designed to build an end-to-end machine learning pipeline for classifying 4-digit occupational codes based on text data (survey responses) and demographic fields (age, gender, location, years of experience).
+Welcome to the **MLOps Pipeline Template** project!
+This project is designed to build an end-to-end machine learning pipeline for classifying digit lables.
 The pipeline is structured to facilitate modularity, scalability, and maintainability, adhering to enterprise-level MLOps best practices.

 ---